Our 5-year-old Alex (aka Alexander, aka Jacob, aka Sooshi) is obsessed with names.

 “Eema, do you like the name Paul?”

-Sometimes when I’m busy or I’m not really sure, I repeat the name over once or twice, not a good thing for me to do because, I ended up getting a speech therapy session.
+Sometimes when I’m busy or I’m not really sure, I repeat the name over once or twice, which makes the process more aggravating because, I end up getting a speech therapy session.

 “Eema, not ‘Poll’, ‘Paul!'”